West Dean House: Edward James

-Edward James was born on 16 August 1907, the only son of William Dodge James who had inherited a fortune from his father on his 25th birthday in 1879 (Daniel James's will, CODICIL 13th day of April 1876) and who became an adventurer, accompanying his brother Frank Linsly James on many of his expeditions, often drawing maps of uncharted lands.
+Edward James was born on 16 August 1907, the only son of William Dodge James.
 His mother was Evelyn Forbes, a Scots socialite, who was reputedly fathered by the Prince of Wales (later Edward VII).
 Edward James had four older sisters: Audrey, Millicent, Xandra, and Silvia.
 He was educated briefly at Eton, and then at Le Rosey in Switzerland, followed by Christ Church, Oxford, where he was a contemporary of Evelyn Waugh and Harold Acton.
-In 1912 he inherited the 8000 acre West Dean House in Sussex, on the death of his father.
+In 1912 he inherited the 8000 acre West Dean House, on the death of his father.
 He was only aged four at the death of his father in March of that year; however Edward did not take control of the estate until he was 25.

 In 1939 Edward James wrote to Aldous Huxley expressing his fear that after the war, certain arts, and particularly the techniques of the craftsmen would be lost.
 As a solution James suggested that his estate be set up as an educational community where the techniques of craftsmanship could be preserved and taught, whilst restoring old work and creating new art works.

 Wispers School

 In 1956 Wispers School, an independent boarding school for girls aged between 11 and 18, moved to West Dean House.
-In 1964 James gave the House to a charitable trust, The Edward James Foundation, but the school was able to remain at West Dean until 1968.
+In 1964 James gave the house to a charitable trust, The Edward James Foundation, but the school was able to remain at West Dean until 1968.

 West Dean College

-The Edward James Foundation was established in 1964 as a charitable, educational trust which supports and teaches artists and craftsmen and in 1971 the Foundation established West Dean College which offers full-time and short courses.
+The Edward James Foundation was established in 1964 as a charitable, educational trust which supports and teaches artists and craftsmen and in 1971 the foundation established West Dean College which offers full-time and short courses.

-Since the House became a college, extensive alterations and additions have been made to the bedrooms and former service areas of the house, in order to make it suitable for students.
+Since the house became a college, extensive alterations and additions have been made to the bedrooms and former service areas of the house, in order to make it suitable for students.
 Roofing over the former stable yard and the surrounding buildings has enabled arts and crafts workshops to be built.
 All the work took place over a period of 20 years, directed by architect John Warren, who tried to retain the historical features of the house.

 Major repair and improvement work was due to be carried out on the roof in 2019.
 A planning application was made to the South Downs National Park in 2017.